Yakima Training Center: History

+Decades of use of fire-suppressant foam containing PFAS contaminated groundwater around the center, requiring water filtration in East Selah, Washington.

 National Security Agency

 In addition to its role as a training facility, the Yakima facility has been asserted to play a major role in ECHELON, the global surveillance network operated by Five Eyes.
 The SIGINT portion of the facility is referred to as Yakima Research Station.
-The small Yakima intercept station remains an important means of intercepting COMINT passing through the plethora of INTELSAT and other international communications satellites orbiting geosynchronously above the earth.
+The small Yakima intercept station remains an important means of intercepting COMINT passing through the plethora of Intelsat and other international communications satellites orbiting geosynchronously above the earth.

 In April 2013, the Yakima Herald reported that the Yakima Research Station was going to be shut down at some unspecified time in the future with its function moving to a facility in Colorado.
 The office of Congressman Doc Hastings, in whose district the facility is located, was notified by the NSA in summer 2012 that the facility was going to be shut down.
 This was subsequently confirmed, with the Navy posting an OPNAV notice of closure.
 The functions of the facilities will be moved to the Aerospace Data Facility at Buckley Space Force Base in Colorado and result in the loss of 100 or more jobs from the Yakima area.
 According to James Bamford, the facility's focus on satellite communications led to its closure.
 "That's history now", said Bamford in 2013.
 "Cyberspace and [supercomputers] are the frontier."